Spudos/Pure-Drive-Fitness/readme.md

 ### 2.1 As a First Time User

-1. Find out what services are available, how they are priced and when they are available
+1. Find out what services are available and how they are priced

 2. Contact the client to book sessions